 Job prospects for IT support managers

 According to 38% of UK businesses, digitalisation will be the biggest factor in the future of the workplace.
 Technology is driving business innovation and the customer experience, placing IT support as a key player for the future of business, both internally and externally.

 By the end of 2019, 40% of businesses will have automation centres and frameworks in place, according to a recent report by Forrester.
 AI, chatbots and automation are changing the way customers interact with business support systems, leading managers to reassess how much of the process should be automated and where the automation should occur in order to be most beneficial.
 Strategic analysis of the escalation process and support model may well be on the horizon.

 Where automation takes away some of the more manual processes of IT support and speeds enquiries along, it will place a greater emphasis on communication skills within the support team.
 Helpful, valuable and meaningful interactions will take precedence and professionals who can demonstrate this are likely to see better job growth and opportunity.

 Customer service levels are slowly becoming a dying performance metric as leaders realise that customer experience is paramount over service.
 XLA will replace SLA, prompting IT support managers to evolve the team approach into one which favours collaboration over a traditional silo.
 Businesses are looking for IT support managers who can demonstrate that they have an agile approach to processes, a keen eye for evolving performance metrics and a motivational approach to leadership.

 Learn more about an IT support manager role and responsibilities.

 IT support manager salary opportunities

-IT Support Manager salaries in London can reach a maximum of £65,300, followed closely by the South East and South West of the UK, which offer an average of £36,800 and £33,000, respectively.
+IT support manager salaries in London can reach a maximum of £55,500, followed closely by the South East at £45,320 and the South West of the UK at £43,120, respectively.
 The South East has been seeing high demand for tech professionals, and job seekers may find that they can find relatively high salaries here, without the need to move into London.